hphelion/documentation/commercial/GA1/commerical.services-identity-overview.md

 ### Authentication {#auth}

-It is the act of confirming the identity of a user.
+Authentication is the act of confirming the identity of a user.
 The Identity service confirms that the incoming request is being made by the user  by validating a set of claims that the user is making.

 ###Token### {#token}

-A random string that is used to access resources.
+A token is a random string that is used to access resources.
 Each token has a scope that describes which resources are accessible with it.

 ### Service ### {#service}